Morgan-Sell/no-vacancy/README.md

 ## Feature Branch History

+### `data-validation`
+Implemented Great Expectations to ensure data quality during ingestion and feature engineering.
+The validation tests focused on `critical` checks.
+There are a few validation tests with `medium` severity. `medium` severity is used to flag unexpected values that will **not** break the model pipeline.

 ### `orchestration`
 Integrated Apache Airflow orchestration for the machine learning pipeline via Docker containers.
 The system executes a five-task workflow: data import, model training, prediction generation, artifact validation, and cleanup operations.
 This branch demonstrates production-ready ML pipeline orchestration with proper dependency management and error handling.